Sagrada Familia in Barcelona gets more than 5 million tourists annually.

 If you are a seasoned photographer, any time is good for photoshoots of the Basilica from outside.

-If you plan to go up the Nativity facade tower and take many photos, we recommend the morning slot.
+We recommend the morning slot if you plan to go up the Nativity facade tower and take many photos.

-Morning is better because the sun is behind you and helps take good pics.
+Morning is better because the sun is behind you and helps you take good pictures.

 Post noon, the sun is in front of you, making it impossible to snap good photos.

-There is no specific good time to take good photos of Passion facade.
+There is no specific good time to take good photos of the Passion facade.

 Sources